 Have been trying to shortlist a Debt Collection Agency by looking at their Google reviews or Yelp rating?
-According to inc.com – 88 percent of customers read an online review that influenced their buying decision and a single bad review can undo the value of 40 good customer experiences.
+According to inc.com – 88% of customers read an online review, and that influenced their buying decision.
+But, a single bad review can undo the value of 40 good customer experiences.

-Those online review methodologies works well for restaurants and doctors, but the same criteria does not work well for the Debt Collections industry.
+Those online review methodologies work well for restaurants and doctors, but the same criteria does not work well for the Debt Collections industry.

 - Most negative reviews are left by debtors who hate debt collectors anyway.
-That is because the Collection Agency recovered money from them which they were not planning to pay.
+That is because the Collection Agency recovered some money from them, which they were not planning to pay.

-- Some disgruntled employees who were unable to adapt the pressure of a Debt Collector leave a negative review about the job or the workplace.
+- Some disgruntled employees who were unable to adapt to the pressure of being a Debt Collector leave a negative review about the job or the workplace.
 May be they were unable to make enough money as a debt collector and left a negative online Google review.

 - Not many clients who get good returns take the pain to leave a review for a Collections Agency on Google or Yelp?
 No one wants to publically announce online that they use the services of a collection agency.
-Some clients who do leave positive reviews do so because their Collection Agency Rep requested them to do so).
-Dissatisfied customers are more vocal and so are the debtors.
+Some clients who do leave positive reviews do so because their Collection Agency Rep requested them to do so.
+Dissatisfied customers are more vocal, and so are the debtors.

-We are not saying that there is no way gauge a collection agency, but due to the nature of job they perform, they simply cannot be evaluated by general public reviews.
+We are not saying that there is no way to gauge a collection agency, but due to the nature of the job they perform, they simply cannot be evaluated by general public reviews.

-Many people from the accounts receivable industry crack joke by saying that it is quite possible that a Collection Agency with horrible ratings on Google/Yelp could indeed be the best one (since it recovered so much money, it landed up annoying too many people).
-We are not recommending you to use this judgement criteria either.
+Many people from the accounts receivable industry crack joke by saying that it is quite possible that a Collection Agency with horrible ratings on Google could indeed be the best one (since it recovered so much money, it landed up annoying too many people).
+We are not recommending you to use this judgment criteria either.

-Many agencies which are rated higher on Google, do so by requesting their employees, friends and good customers to leave 5 star reviews and therefore artificially raise their ratings.
+Many agencies that are rated higher on Google, do so by requesting their employees, friends and only satisfied customers to leave 5-star reviews and therefore artificially raise their ratings.
 Unlike sites like Amazon, where we have a “Verified Buyer” tag next to a review, generic online reviews like those on Google/Yelp have no way to know whether the reviewer has even used a service or if the reviewer is a debtor, employee or someone else.
 Therefore these reviews are subjected to manipulation.

 Some agencies simply try to push their ratings higher to take benefits of Search Engine Optimization.
 However, some agencies are genuinely rated higher, but we are talking very broadly.
-Better Business Bureau (BBB) ratings are probably more reliable.
+Better Business Bureau (BBB) ratings are a lot more reliable.

 The right way to gauge a collection agency is by their recovery rates, product offerings, adherence to the debt collection laws and the experience of their management and staff.